 [picks up map

 Hmm, I knew I should've taken that left turn at Albuquerque.
 Oh well, I'll just ask this gent in the fancy knickerbockers.
 Eh, I beg your par...

 [the matador runs right past Bugs; Bugs chases him

 Eh, pardon me, sir, but could you direct me to the shortest route to the Coachella Valley and the big carrot festival therein?

 After the bull realizes that the door has opened, Bugs quickly sets up a trap to get rid of the bull as soon as it returned to the arena.
 The bull returns to the arena and is killed as it goes over the detonating dynamite keg.
 The bull, now dead, hit its head against a wall.
 Bugs quickly raises a red cape in front of the bull's rear end on which is written THE End.
 The two-word phrase, THE End, is in gold letters, on the red cape as the cartoon concludes.
 See more

-Played when Bugs leads the tip-toeing bull See more
+Played when Bugs is wearing the huge sombrero See more